 Makati is the uptown and more developed area of Manila with a number of great places to stay.
 A 3 to 4 Star Hotels will cost approximately USD30 to USD50.
 I stayed at Prince Plaza II Condotel (3-Star) Hotel in Makati costing around USD35 per night.
-The hotel is a bit old but well maintained.
-This hotel is located at a walking distance from the main shopping area in Makati with a number of High-end shopping Malls.
+The hotel is a bit old but well-maintained.
+This hotel is located within walking distance from the main shopping area in Makati with a number of high-end shopping Malls.
 This property is high in demand because of its ideal location close to the commercial area in Makati.
 This means saving $$ and time on catching taxis in the busy street of Manila.

 I absolutely enjoyed exploring Greenbelts shopping Malls, Glorietta and Century Mall.
 Ayala Museum and a number of well-rated restaurants are located just around the corner from my hotel.
 Therefore, I did quite a bit of exploration on foot and absolutely enjoyed stopping by at the local eateries and cafes.

 Surprisingly like my hometown Lahore in Pakistan, Manila has a walled city called Intramuros.
 Naturally, I was inclined to visit this historic part of Mania to learn more about the amazing history of the Phillippines and Manila.